-ACS Professional Investigations is a Michigan-based company that has the capability to successfully conduct surveillance in both urban and rural settings.
-Each ACS investigator is equipped with covert camera equipment that allows the investigator to obtain video inside stores, businesses, or other locations visited by the surveillance subject.
+ACS Professional Investigations is a Detroit, Michigan, based company that has the capability to successfully conduct surveillance in both urban and rural settings.
+Each ACS private investigator is equipped with covert camera equipment that allows the investigator to obtain video inside stores, businesses, or other locations visited by the surveillance subject.

-ACS is staffed with investigators from a diverse group of cultural and professional backgrounds, which allows the investigators to easily "fit in" with any investigative environment.
+ACS’s Detroit, Michigan, based staff of private investigators come from a diverse group of cultural and professional backgrounds, which allows the investigators to easily “fit in” with any investigative environment.
 ACS also has a state-of-the-art surveillance platform that can be deployed in difficult surveillance situations where the extra edge is needed to obtain results.

 Surveillance video is key when gathering evidence for a case.
-Prior to the start of each surveillance assignment, a desk investigation is conducted in an effort to locate any information that will assist in the surveillance.
+Prior to the start of each surveillance assignment, our Detroit, Michigan, staff conducts a desk investigation in an effort to locate any information that will assist in the surveillance.
 Multiple internet databases, social media sites, and other resources are researched at no additional charge to the client.

 In addition to traditional surveillance methods, ACS Professional Investigations often uses unmanned remote cameras in situations where traditional methods of surveillance may not be practical or cost-effective.
 For this type of surveillance, a video camera system is placed in a stationary vehicle or on a rock, stick, or other object and records activity in one specific direction.